prokube-ai/kubeflow-examples/images/molecules/README.md

 # chem-util
 A simple python script that reads in a CSV with SMILES, calculates molecular fingerprints, trains a model and evaluates it.
-It is the basis for `pipelines/molecules` pipeline.
+It is the basis for `pipelines/molecules` pipeline whre you will also find the main README.

 ## Local run
 Help